Ye-Dehuo/Quadrotor-Attitude-Control/README.md

 #### 1. Small-Amplitude/High-Frequency Attitude Changes

-The evaluation metrics for small-amplitude/high-frequency attitude changes are bandwidth and phase delay.
-A quadrotor with a larger bandwidth and smaller phase delay can track high frequency command inputs more quickly, resulting in a better evaluation grade.
+The evaluation criteria for small-amplitude ($0 \sim 10°$)/high-frequency ($\ge 0.5Hz$ , not sure) attitude changes are bandwidth and phase delay.
+A quadrotor with a larger bandwidth and smaller phase delay can track high frequency command inputs more quickly, resulting in a better evaluation rating.
 The definitions of bandwidth and phase delay are as follows:

 ![alt](/img/Bandwidth_and_Phase_Delay.png)